 - Wood from Poisonous Plants

-It would be best to remain cautious of the burning wood from trees that are considered poisonous.
+It would be best to remain cautious of the burning wood from poisonous trees.
 For example, never burn woods from poisonous trees such as poison ivy, poison oak, and such as release irritants.

 Indoor Gas Fireplaces